Honda Civic (eleventh generation): Australia

 The Civic Hatchback was released in Australia on 29 November 2021, sourced from Japan, in a sole trim LX, it is powered by a 1.5-litre L15B7 turbocharged petrol engine.
-In December 2022, the e:HEV petrol hybrid powertrain, in the LX trim, was added to the Civic range.
+In December 2022, the e:HEV petrol hybrid, in the LX trim, was added to the Civic range.

+The facelifted Civic Hatchback was launched in Australia on 4 December 2024.
+For the facelift model, the VTi LX variant was replaced by the e:HEV L as the entry-level variant, therefore the Civic became hybrid-only in Australia.

 New Zealand

 The Civic Hatchback was launched in New Zealand on 10 December 2021 in a sole trim Sport, it is powered by a 1.5-litre L15B7 turbocharged petrol engine.
 In July 2022, a special edition Mugen variant was added to the Civic range to celebrate the Civic's 50th anniversary.

+The facelifted Civic Hatchback was launched in New Zealand on 27 December 2024, in the sole e:HEV SR variant.

 Latin America

+Argentina

+The eleventh-generation Civic was launched in Argentina on 1 November 2024, in the sole Advanced Hybrid variant, it is powered by a 2.0-litre LFC2 e:HEV petrol hybrid.

 Brazil

-The eleventh-generation Civic was launched in Brazil on 5 June 2023, sourced from Thailand, in a sole variant, it is powered by a 2.0-litre LFC2 e:HEV petrol hybrid powertrain.
+The eleventh-generation Civic was launched in Brazil on 5 June 2023, sourced from Thailand, in a sole variant, it is powered by a 2.0-litre LFC2 e:HEV petrol hybrid.

 Chile

 The eleventh-generation Civic was launched in Chile on 5 May 2022, sourced from Thailand, in two trim levels: EX-T and Touring.
 It is powered by a 1.5-litre L15B7 turbocharged petrol engine.